KitCarson88/redux-multipurpose-template/README.md

-# redux-multipurpose-template
+# @redux-multipurpose template

-An Angular based Ionic 5 template with @redux-multipurpose software suite integration
+The repository is a simple Ionic 5 (Angular 2+ based) application.
+It contains examples of integration and usages of @redux-multipurpose suite tools.